Interested in fundraising for allergy and other immune disease research?

 Account Name: AIFA

 2. Via credit card on our website www.allergyimmunology.org.au/donate

 3. Cheque or money order made out to 'AIFA' and sent to:

 Thanking everyone involved is a really important way to make people feel good.
 We can help you with you certificates and tax deductible receipts, just ask us for advice.

 Tell us about it!

-We love to hear from our supporters after the event, send us your photos and stories so we can use these to help inspire other fundraisers, we always want to hear your feedback on how we could give you more support and if you have any ideas that could help other fundraisers please share!
+We love to hear from our supporters after the event, send us your photos and stories so we can use these to help inspire other fundraisers through our community newsletters and Facebook page.

 Thank you for choosing to raise funds for AIFA.